josmar-crwdstffng/angular/aio/README.md

 * **API docs**: descriptions of the modules, classes, interfaces, decorators, etc that make up the Angular platform.
 API docs are generated directly from the source code.
 The source code is contained in TypeScript files, located in the `angular/packages` folder.
-Each API item may have a preceding comment, which contains JSDoc style tags and content.
+Each API item may have a preceding comment, which contains JSDoc style elements and content.
 The content is written in markdown.

 * **Other content**: guides, tutorials, and other marketing material.